zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

     - Maintain the sucrose pads on the cartons **daily**.
 It will be important to communicate with the insectary manager or undergraduates to make sure sucrose pads are moistened every day including on the weekends.

     - If you notice an accumulation of dead mosquitoes in the bottom of the carton, suck out the dead mosquitoes, empty the suction device into a plastic container and freeze the container overnight.
 The mosquitoes can then be placed in the trash the next day after freezing.

+## Note about feeding SD Mosquitoes

+  These mosquitoes are fragile and the following precautions should be taken to achieve the best yield:

+    - SD should be panned out on a Friday and separated/counted on a Thursday
+    - Mosquitoes should not be blood fed on a Wednesday; if mf are arriving on a Wednesday because of a holiday, request they be sent a different week
+    - Only starve mosquitoes for four hours prior to blood feeding
+    - L3s should be extracted on day 13 after blood-feeding